Rugged computer: Laptops

-A ruggedized laptop is built to operate reliably in dusty or wet environments and conditions.
+A ruggedized or rugged laptop is built to operate reliably in dusty or wet environments and conditions.
 These computers have a thicker and stronger housing than a regular laptop, and are mainly used for industrial, construction and military purposes.
 Engineered to be mobile, they are vibration, shock, drop, and dust resistant, and waterproof, yet are able to comply with other important requirements such as high performance and governmental grade security.
 They are equipped with both current and legacy I/O ports including serial, ExpressCard, PCMCIA, VGA, and others that are commonly used in outdoor environments.
 The levels of ruggedization are not standardized, but they are measured by various certifications such as MIL-STD-810, IP, or ATEX.

 Tablets

 A rugged tablet may be semi-rugged or fully rugged.
 The semi-rugged might have a protective case, rain-resistant body.
 Fully rugged tablets are engineered from the inside-out to work in extreme temperatures and other harsh conditions.
 They are designed to resist drops, shocks and vibrations while maintaining strength to be dust- and waterproof.
-A tablet has internally a solid state drive and no moving parts.
+A tablet has internally a solid-state drive and no moving parts.
 Unlike many laptops, most tablets do not require a fan, improving their dust and water resistance.
 Many rugged ones have options such as a barcode scanner because they serve in the logistics and transport sector.
 Levels of ruggedization are measured by various certifications such as IP, MIL-STD-810 or ATEX.